thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 	print("hi")
 ```

-When you run this code, the interpreter can't resolve which block the last print statement fits into.
+The syntax error is because the interpreter isn't able to find out what block the statement belongs to.

 #### Nesting

-We can have multiple if blocks inside an if block, the same logic applies to other statements like for and while.
-This concept is called nesting.
+We can have multiple if blocks inside an if block (same is true with for/while statements).
+This is called nesting.
 When we write nested if statements, then the same logic applies to indentation.

+This is an example of two level nesting:

 ```python
 if a > 1: